Ravneet-Kaur-2000/Inventory_Management_System/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This system will allow users to manage products, track inventory levels, and generate reports
+This system allows users to manage products, track inventory levels, and generate reports.

 <!-- GETTING STARTED -->
 ## Getting Started